adrienv1520/npm-flower/README.md

     ```

 **Note** :
   - Commands order is important.
 Each command is chained with the next one and if one fails the script running exits.
-So if test script fails because something wrong happened in a *javascript* file for example, your site won't be deployed.
+So if test script fails because something wrong happened in a *javascript* file for example, your assets won't be built.
   - Use *-s* flag after commands to make them silent :

     `$ npm run sass -s`